airnativeextensions/nativeextensions-documentation/docs/adverts/migrating-to-version-12.md

 - [androidx.room.ane](https://github.com/distriqt/ANE-AndroidSupport/raw/master/lib/androidx.room.ane)
 - [androidx.work.ane](https://github.com/distriqt/ANE-AndroidSupport/raw/master/lib/androidx.work.ane)

-Ensure you have the included the additional manifest additions for the androidx room and work libraries (inside the `application` node of your additions):
+Ensure you have the included the additional manifest additions for the androidx room and work libraries (inside the `application` node of your additions).

+You should replace `APPLICATION_PACKAGE` with your AIR application package name on Android (eg `air.com.distriqt.test`).
+Note that it may be prefixed by `air.`.

 ```xml
 <!-- AndroidX Room -->